 Employment and integration of people with disabilities

-By the end of 2024, the employment rate of people with disabilities in the Lufthansa Group in Germany was 4.0 percent.
-While some companies exceed the legally stipulated minimum quota of five percent, the disability employment rate in other companies is lower – partly due to legal regulations.
-Therefore, the Lufthansa Group also uses other ways of supporting people with disabilities, such as awarding contracts to workshops for people with disabilities or cooperating with the National Paralympic Committee Germany.
+By the end of 2024, the employment rate of people with disabilities in the Lufthansa Group in Germany was four percent.
+While some companies exceed the legally stipulated minimum quota of five percent, the disability employment rate in other companies is lower – in particular due to legal regulations.
+The Lufthansa Group is committed to its social responsibility, but at the same time, many of its companies are subject to special requirements and restrictions on flight operations.
+The Lufthansa Group also uses other ways of supporting people with disabilities, such as awarding contracts to workshops for people with disabilities or cooperating with the National Paralympic Committee Germany (Deutscher Behindertensportverband, DBS).

 The Lufthansa Group supports a balance between work and personal life

 For a life-phase-oriented personnel policy, the Lufthansa Group develops and advances offers and measures that help employees actively shape their personal phases and better reconcile them with professional life.
 This includes entering the workforce, family phases, or caring for relatives.
-This ranges from shared leadership, i.e., the sharing a management position, to flexible working time models, such as different part-time arrangements, opportunities for remote work, to various offers, such as in the areas of ad-hoc childcare, parent-child offices, regular childcare, holiday care, and care for relatives.
+This ranges from shared leadership, to flexible working time models, such as different part-time arrangements, opportunities for remote work, to various offers, such as in the areas of ad-hoc childcare, parent-child offices, regular childcare, holiday care, and care for relatives.

 Support for Queer Concerns